Georgia State University

 Right: The Georgia State University School of Public Health

-Three colleges in particular may go by abbreviated names, especially in internal communications: “the Andrew Young School,” “the Lewis School” and “Robinson.”
+Three colleges in particular may go by abbreviated names, especially in internal communications: “the Andrew Young School,” “the Lewis College” and “Robinson.”
 You may use these abbreviations upon second reference.

-At the same time, three colleges in particular may use initialisms, especially in internal communications: “CAS” for the College of Arts & Sciences, “AYS” or “AYSPS” for the Andrew Young School of Policy Studies, and “CEHD” for the College of Education & Human Development.
+At the same time, four colleges in particular may use acronyms and initialisms, especially in internal communications: “AYS” or “AYSPS” for the Andrew Young School of Policy Studies, “CAS” for the College of Arts & Sciences, “CEHD” for the College of Education & Human Development and “RCB” for the J. Mack Robinson College of Business.
 The context will determine if these are appropriate.
-If they will help you avoid clumsy repetition and save space, use them as long as you spell out the full name of the college upon first reference and immediately follow the full name by the acronym in parentheses.
+If they will help you avoid clumsy repetition and save space, use them as long as you spell out the full name of the college in first reference and immediately follow the full name by the acronym in parentheses.
 See Acronyms and Initialisms for more information.

 Right: Contact Financial Aid for more information.